"Miracle" that Overbrook student survived more than 30 shots

 PHILADELPHIA (CBS) -- An Overbrook High School student was hospitalized after more than 30 shots were fired in a shooting that locked down the school Tuesday morning, police and the School District of Philadelphia said.

-The 15-year-old student was shot at 61st and Jefferson Streets, about three and a half blocks from the school, just before 8:30 a.m.
+The 15-year-old student was shot just before 8:30 a.m. at 61st and Jefferson Streets, about three and a half blocks from the school.

-Thirty-two shots were fired and one hit the boy in the thigh.
-He is a ninth grader at Overbrook, School District of Philadelphia Deputy Chief of Communications/Spokesperson Monique Braxton said.
+Thirty-two shots were fired and the boy was shot in the arm and in the thigh.
+He is a ninth grader at Overbrook, School District of Philadelphia Deputy spokesperson Monique Braxton said.

 "When you're looking at 32 shell casings out here in West Philadelphia, it's a miracle the student survived," Braxton said.